MayaLee393/fridge/README.md

 # fridge

-app to simply see what's in my fridge track expiration dates add items to buy
+What will this app be doing?

+- track items you have bought (buy date and exp date)
+- add items to a grocery list

+How will we do that?

+- data stored in firebase
+- app made with react